Now You Can Write Stories On Twitter! And Much More…

 When Twitter launched Fleets, it aimed to give users a new feature that encouraged more spontaneous sharing.
 Accessing Fleets was simple—just tap on your profile picture at the top of the Twitter app, and you could instantly create and upload media or text to your Fleet.
 This new feature quickly became a favorite among users who wanted to share personal moments, behind-the-scenes glimpses, or casual updates without worrying about likes, retweets, or long-term visibility on their profile.

 Fleets also opened up new ways for users to interact.
 Followers could reply to Fleets via direct messages, sparking private conversations and deeper connections.
+Users could not retweet or like Fleets, but they could reply privately via direct messages.
 For businesses, creators, and news publishers, Fleets provided a unique opportunity to reach their audience with timely updates, breaking news, or exclusive content that felt more personal and immediate.
 In a few countries, Fleets became a primary way for users to share content, driving up engagement and conversation across the platform.

 Beyond Fleets, Twitter has continued to innovate with other story-like features.
 Twitter Spaces, for example, allows users to host live audio conversations, bringing real-time discussions to the forefront of the platform.
 This feature has quickly gained popularity, offering a new way for users to connect, share ideas, and build community—much like live features on other social media platforms such as Facebook and Instagram.

 Twitter’s blog post announcing the launch of Fleets highlighted how this new feature was designed to increase user engagement and provide a more relaxed way to share content.
 While some users found the constant stream of ephemeral content a bit overwhelming, many embraced the chance to post without the pressure of public metrics or permanent records.
+It’s important to give your audience a rest from constant content—ephemeral formats like Fleets provide a natural pause, allowing followers time to absorb and reflect.
 Over time, Twitter has continued to refine these features, adding new options for uploading media and improving accessibility to ensure everyone can join the conversation.

 Does Twitter Have Stories?